Prabath397/FIP-Assignment-Breakfast-Billing-System/README.md

 *   **Assumptions:**

-&nbsp;   *   The menu is fixed and pre-defined within the program.
+*   The menu is fixed and pre-defined within the program.

-&nbsp;   *   A 5% sales tax is applied to the total cost of the order.
+*   A 5% sales tax is applied to the total cost of the order.

-&nbsp;   *   The program runs in a console/terminal environment.
+*   The program runs in a console/terminal environment.

 *   **Design:** The system was designed using a top-down approach with flowcharts for core functions (`getData`, `showMenu`, `printCheck`) to ensure logical flow and reduce complexity.
 The design emphasizes modularity and data passing between functions.